hohsiangwu/kdd-2018-hands-on-tutorials/README.md

 ### [Hamel Husain](https://github.com/hamelsmu)
 ![](https://github.com/hamelsmu.png?size=150)

-Hamel Husain is a Senior Data Scientist at Github who is focused on creating the next generation of developer tools powered by machine learning.
-His work involves extensive use of natural language and deep learning techniques to extract features from code and text.
-Prior to Github, Hamel was a Data Scientist at Airbnb where he worked on growth marketing and at DataRobot where he helped build automated machine learning tools for data scientists.
-Hamel also has 10 years of experience working as a consultant across the telecommunication, retail and entertainment industries.
-Hamel holds a Masters in Computer Science from the Georgia Institute of Technology, a J.D. from The University of Michigan and a B.S in Math and Management science from Southern Methodist University.
+Hamel Husain is a machine learning engineer at GitHub, where he focuses on applications of natural language processing and representation learning of text and code.
+Prior to GitHub, Hamel worked at Airbnb where he built machine learning systems to optimize growth marketing.
+Prior to Airbnb, Hamel was a machine learning at an AutoML startup, DataRobot.
+Prior to this, Hamel worked in management consulting for 10 years.
+Hamel has a masters in Computer Science from Georgia Tech.
+Hamel's current research interests are representation learning of code and meta-learning. .
 Hamel can also be reached on [Twitter](https://twitter.com/HamelHusain) and [LinkedIn](https://www.linkedin.com/in/hamelhusain/).